fbpx

 University of Wisconsin - Milwaukee masters in psychology

-Students may receive an M.S. in Health Psychology from the University of Wisconsin – Milwaukee.
-It is the only terminal master’s degree offered, but UWMilwaukee’s doctoral program includes a master’s degree in Psychology if students are looking to complete both.
-The M.S. can be completed in 2 or 3 years of full-time study.
-Students are allowed to be part-time students in the program as long as they finish the course requirements within seven years of their initial enrollment.
+Students may receive an M.S. in health psychology from the University of Wisconsin–Milwaukee.
+It is the only terminal master’s degree offered, but UW–Milwaukee’s doctoral program includes a master’s degree in psychology for students who wish to complete both.
+The M.S. can be completed in two or three years of full-time study.
+Students are allowed to study part-time, as long as they finish the course requirements within seven years of their initial enrollment.

 School Overview